samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 export ENABLE_RUST_EAC=1
 ```

-If EAS is enabled, Linux clients will not be able to connect and your server
+If EAC is enabled, Linux clients will not be able to connect and your server
-will be listed in the server browser
+will be listed in the in-game server browser.

 # Server Mods

-This server automatically adds and updates uMod oxide plugins through an easy to
+[Oxide mods](https://umod.org/) and custom mods are supported.

+Oxide mods are installed and updated automatically on every server start.
+However, if you have a custom mod that has a name conflict with an official
+Oxide mod, then the custom mod will be used.

+### Oxide mods

+To automatically install mods, create a new text file:
-use `plugin-configs/plugins.txt` file.
-Add what plugins you would like in your
+[`mod-configs/plugins.txt`](mod-configs).
+Add what plugins you would like
-rust server; one plugin per line.
+in your rust server; one plugin per line.

 For example, let's say you want the following plugins: